lombardpress/lombardpress-schema/docs/diplomatic.md

 </p>
 ```

-Example of where a marginal note that is best seen as a note about a quotation in the text.
+Example where a marginal note that is best seen as a note about a quotation in the text.

 ``` xml
 <p>